EvaLok/Assetify/README.md

 `composer require evalok/php-assetify`

 ## filter dependencies
-install Assetic filter dependencies are may be necesasry; if you're unsure of how to do this, you can simply use the demo filters listed below
+install Assetic filter dependencies are may be necessary; if you're unsure of how to do this, you can simply use the demo filters listed below

 ## demo filters
 - `sudo npm install -g uglifycss`